NathanielWroblewski/helloblock/README.md

 # HelloBlock

 Fluent ruby wrapper for the [HelloBlock](http://www.helloblock.io) API.
-For a simple, non-fluent wrapper, see [helloblock-ruby](http://github.com/nathanielwroblewski/helloblock-ruby).
+For a simple, non-fluent wrapper that avoids the Singleton pattern, see [helloblock-ruby](http://github.com/nathanielwroblewski/helloblock-ruby).

 ## Installation